atondelier/d3-timeline/README.md

 The aim is to provide a generic and customizable implementation of a timeline with [d3.js](http://d3js.org/).

-The result is that you fully keep control how the elements are rendered, with a set of performance optimizations, advanced behaviors for an improved user experience, and an understandable representation of data injections and surjections.
+The result is that you fully keep control how the elements are rendered, with a set of performance optimizations, advanced behaviors for an improved user experience, and an understandable representation of data injections and surjections on distribution change.

 ## Design